Footballguys Players Championship drafts and NFL Week One Opening Game on Thursday:

 League Playoff Teams Compete in Smaller-sized Consolation Round – The 3rd and 4th seed in the League Playoffs not only have a chance to win their league and make the Championship Round, but also get their own Consolation Round, if they do not.
 A minimum of 1 and a maximum of 2 teams per league will be placed in this Consolation Round so there will be less teams to beat should your team get hot in weeks 14-16.
 All other teams are placed in the Toilet Bowl.

 Blind Bid Waiver Wire, with Conditional Bidding Groups – The free agent blind bidding process is the only means by which free agents may be acquired in the FPC.
 There are no other ways to acquire free agents like 'worst-to-first' and 'first-come-first-served' or any other waiver methods other than blind bidding as described here and in the official rules.
 Each team will be given $1000 blind bidding "dollars" (not real money, just bidding dollars) to be used for the entire season.
-There are two (2) weekly free agencies on Wednesday & Friday, cutoff at 10 PM ET.
+There are two (2) weekly free agencies on Wednesday & Friday, cutoff at 10 PM ET (Friday FAAB moving to Sunday 10am ET starting October 11 for the rest of the 2020 season to mitigate any late breaking COVID news).
 NFL players whose teams played on Thursday may be dropped from FFPC rosters on Friday as long as they were not in that team's Thursday's starting lineup.
 IMPORTANT: once these bidding dollars are used up, you will no longer have the ability to pick up free agents.
 Bids will remain hidden from the rest of the league until after all the winning bids have been awarded.
 Free agent players will be awarded to the team with the highest bid for that free agent, and the winning bid amount will be deducted from that team's free agent dollars.
 Besides the winning bid, all other bids for that free agent are considered losing bids and are cancelled.
 At this point, the highest remaining bid by any team for any remaining free agent will be considered.

 The team with this winning bid will be awarded the free agent and all losing bids for that free agent will be cancelled.
 This process will continue until every remaining bid has been considered.
 The FPC has extended the free agent time period (for playoff teams) beyond the 11-week regular season into weeks 12 and 13.
 All teams NOT qualifying into the League Playoffs will have their rosters locked at the end of Week 11 and will no longer have the ability to make free agent moves.
 There are no free agent moves for any teams in Weeks 14-16.